rundeck/docs/docs/manual/projects/resource-model-sources/gcp-gke.md

   - Path to the GCP credentials in Key Storage
   - Region/Zone specification

-### Installation

-To manually build and install the plugin:

 ### Node Attributes

 Each GKE cluster will be represented as a node with the following attributes: